aktos-io/scada.js/README.md

     cd your-project/scada.js
     gulp --webapp your-webapp [--optimize]

-In order get a complete example, take a look at the [scadajs-template](https://github.com/aktos-io/scadajs-template).
+> For a full example project, take a look at the [scadajs-template](https://github.com/aktos-io/scadajs-template).